Nynuphar/IDEAL-doc/docs/source/appointments.rst

 .. image:: AppList.png

-Book an appointment series - for a patient
+Plan an appointment series - for a patient
 *********************************************

 .. warning:: Make sure your Appointment Schedule is **correct** before booking any patient appointments.